 Toll-like receptors (TLRs) and retinoic-acid inducible gene-I (RIG-I)-like receptors (RLRs) are the two primary types of RNA sensors.
 Dendritic cells, macrophages, and other cells' endosomal compartments and cell surfaces express the TLRs.
-A type of RNA sensor is TLR3 and it recognizes the replication genomes and ds RNA of different viruses, while TLR7, TLR8, and TLR8 are endosomal RNA sensors of genomes (Takumi Kawasaki and Taro Kawai 2014). ss RNA is detected by TLR7 and TLR8 (Sandra S. Diebold 2008).
+A type of RNA sensor is TLR3, and it recognizes the replication genomes and dsRNA of different viruses, while TLR7, TLR8, and TLR9 are endosomal RNA sensors of genomes (Takumi Kawasaki and Taro Kawai 2014). ssRNA is detected by TLR7 and TLR8 (Sandra S. Diebold 2008).
 RIG-I, melanoma differentiation-associated protein 5 (MDA5), and laboratory of genetics and physiology 2 (LGP2) are the three members of RLRs, which are cytosolic sensors.
 RIG-I triggers an immune response after detecting RNA in the cytoplasm of infected cells (H.-C Lai et al., 2014).
 Longer dsRNA is recognized by MDA5, and interactions between MDA5 and dsRNA are made possible by LGP2.
 Following this interaction, RIG-I and MDA5 undergo conformational changes that trigger interferon release and immunological activation.
 The DEAD-box or DEAH-box RNA helicases and NOD-like receptors (NLRs) detect RNA and then interact with TLRs and RLRs to initiate an immunological response (Katarzyna Wicherska-Pawłowsket et al., 2021).
-In order to preserve cellular homeostasis and defend against pathogenic infections, RNA-sensing mechanisms are essential.
+To preserve cellular homeostasis and defend against pathogenic infections, RNA-sensing mechanisms are essential.
 According to Jiaxin Li et al. (2024), pathogen detection triggers many signaling cascades that are intended to eradicate the pathogen and reduce its capacity to damage the host.
 Nevertheless, some endogenous RNAs can also act as RNA-sensing pathway activators when infection is not present.
 Systemic inflammation and autoimmune disorders are caused by self-ligands that improperly activate RNA-sensing pathways (Williams et al., 2025).

 In conclusion, organisms from various kingdoms develop immunity in response to nucleic acid fragments.
 Immune responses to self-DNA are rapidly becoming recognized as the causative factors for autoimmune disorders, whereas immune responses to non-self-nucleic acids should typically be disadvantageous also (Ablasser, 2018; Dhanwani et al., 2018).
 Because of these characteristics, nucleic acids are particularly intriguing as immune modulators.
-The area of nucleic acid sensing in mammals is documented in a number of reviews (Stefania Gallucci, Massimo E Maffei, 2017; Hartmann, 2017).
-DAMPs have been linked to a number of diseases (Jong Seong Roh, Dong Hyun Sohn 2018).
+The area of nucleic acid sensing in mammals is documented in several reviews (Stefania Gallucci, Massimo E Maffei, 2017; Hartmann, 2017).
+DAMPs have been linked to several diseases (Jong Seong Roh, Dong Hyun Sohn 2018).
 In the area of cancer research and therapy, they have a potential role wherein studies suggest they enhance antitumor immunity (Hamad Ghaleb Dailah et al., 2024).
 Finally, they are sources of several RNA vaccines and gene therapies for various human diseases (Anke Sparmann, Jörg Vogel 2023).